grepfs17/cm-copy-lists/README.md

 </p>
 <p align="center">
- A extension to help with managing Magic: The Gathering wants lists on Cardmarket.
+ An extension to help with managing Magic: The Gathering wants lists on Cardmarket.
 </p>

 ## 📦 Features